NavidMKZ/Object-Classification-Using-WiFi-CSI-Signals-and-Deep-Learning/README.md

 - PyTorch
 - NumPy
 - pandas
-- scikit-learn
-- Matplotlib (for visualization)

 ---

 ## Results

-- The LSTM model successfully classifies objects from WiFi CSI signals.
+- The model successfully classifies objects from WiFi CSI signals.
-- Performance metrics include accuracy, F1 score, and confusion matrix.
-- Example results show high accuracy in differentiating humans, cats, and other creatures using WiFi data.
+- Model performance is evaluated by comparing predicted object classes with ground truth labels on the test dataset.

 ---